ferrilab/bitvec/doc/Bit Patterns.md

   pointer
 - the *next* log<sub>2</sub>(bit size) bits of the length counter index the first *dead* bit *after* the slice ends.
-- the remaining high bits count how many total storage fundamentals are included in the bit pointer domain.
+- the remaining high bits index the final *storage fundamental* of the slice, counting from the correctly aligned address in the pointer.

 ## Value Patterns